A sublinear query quantum algorithm for s-t minimum cut on dense simple graphs

 for every $X \subseteq V$. \end{definition}

 We will use a quantum algorithm to construct a cut sparsifier of a graph by Apers and de Wolf \cite{AdW19}. \begin{theorem}[{\cite[Theorem 1]{AdW19}}] Let $G$ be a weighted and undirected graph with $n$ vertices and $m$ edges.
-There exists a quantum algorithm that outputs with high probability the explicit description of an $\eps$-cut sparsifier $H$ of $G$ with $\tO(n/\eps^2)$ edges in time $\tO(\sqrt{mn}/\eps)$ in the adjacency list model and time $\tO(n^{3/2}/\eps)$ in the adjacency matrix model.
-Moreover, if $G$ has integral weights then so does $H$, and if the largest weight of an edge of $G$ is $\tau$ then the largest weight of an edge of $H$ is $\tO(\tau \eps^2 n)$. \end{theorem}
+There exists a quantum algorithm that outputs with high probability the explicit description of an $\eps$-cut sparsifier $H$ of $G$ with $\tO(n/\eps^2)$ edges after $\tO(\sqrt{mn}/\eps)$ queries to the adjacency list model or $\tO(n^{3/2}/\eps)$ queries in the adjacency matrix model.
+Moreover, if $G$ has integral weights then so does $H$, and if the largest weight of an edge of $G$ is $W$ then the largest weight of an edge of $H$ is $\tO(\eps^2 n W)$. \end{theorem}

 \begin{proof} The first part of the statement is directly from Theorem~1 of \cite{AdW19}.
 The ``moreover'' part follows from an examination of Algorithm 1 of \cite{AdW19}.
 There it can be seen that when an edge is added to the sparsifier it is always done so with a power of $4$ times its original weight.
 The power of $4$ is at most the number of times Algorithm 1 is run, which depends on the error parameter $\eps$.
-To achieve an $\eps$-cut sparsifier Algorithm 1 is run $k=\log(n \eps^2)/2 + O(\log \log n)$ times, thus an edge of $G$ is placed in the sparsifier with weight at most its original weight times $4^k = \tO(\eps^2 n)$. \end{proof}
+To achieve an $\eps$-cut sparsifier, Algorithm 1 is run $k=\log(n \eps^2)/2 + O(\log \log n)$ times, thus an edge of $G$ is placed in the sparsifier with weight at most its original weight times $4^k = \tO(\eps^2 n)$. \end{proof}

 Apers and de Wolf actually show how to construct a \emph{spectral sparsifier}.
 However, we will not need the stronger properties of a spectral sparsifier.